 succeed and move forward with their reading skills, rewarding them for their efforts.

 We make sure all new staff are given high quality phonics CPD, and we provide regular ‘refreshers’ in terms of monitoring and feedback, staff twilights, and peer coaching, using our own experts to demonstrate lessons and share experiences.
-We all tach to the same programme.
+We all teach to the same programme.

 At Ethelbert, we encourage a love of reading through our well-resourced library, special events such as National Poetry Day and World Book Day, Shakespeare Club, author visits, book fairs and Book Club.
 During daily reading time, as well as through English lessons, all children have classic texts read to them in all year groups.
 This may include Traditional Tales and Rhymes in EYFS and KS1 through to classic novels in KS2.
 Detailed Text Maps depict the texts shared in each year group and clear progression.

 High quality texts are also used as a springboard to inspire our children with their writing.
 We embed a positive writing culture by promoting and championing excellence in writing modelled by leading authors and poets.
 Transcription is taught through the teaching of spelling through key skills sessions with a focus on spelling patterns, root words, prefixes, suffixes and common exception words.
 We have recently purchased the Sir Linkalot Spelling App to support the learning of spellings in a fun and interactive way.
-Teachers follow the sequence of review, teach, practise, apply.
+Teachers follow the sequence of review, teach, practice, apply.
 Grammar and punctuation rules are taught in key skills sessions, and also alongside writing objectives.
 We aim to develop composition of writing through an awareness of audience, purpose and context.
 Key literary devices and the use of a wide vocabulary are considered paramount when developing writing skills.
 Our children regularly keep word banks to collect new and ambitious vocabulary.
 We also champion learning a key word every morning with the Mrs Wordsmith Storyteller's Word of the Day.